-18 The proposed solution "freezes" the time span during which payments must be made, which is motivated on the basis of the purpose of the rule: the use of an EBA-compliant moratorium is a neutral information, not pointing to financial difficulties, and are thus exempted from triggering default.
+19 The proposed solution "freezes" the time span during which payments must be made, which is motivated on the basis of the purpose of the rule: the use of an EBA-compliant moratorium is a neutral information, not pointing to financial difficulties, and are thus exempted from triggering default.
 The length of an EBA moratorium does not indicate more severe financial difficulties and a longer need for recovery.

-Question Paragraph Implementation stance payment holidays envisaged? originally application of the moratorium has been taken before 30 September 2020.
+payment holidays originally envisaged?

+application of the moratorium has been taken before 30 September 2020.